FarronF/limerick-council-meetings/meetings/2019/01/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 18th December 2018.md

 the Woodlands Hotel and also footpaths from the new roundabout to the village

-of Adare need to be considered during constrution of the Adare bypass.--- 8
+of Adare need to be considered during constrution of the Adare bypass.
+---
+8

  Councillor Sheahan proposed a Civic Reception be held for the Lawlor family from